aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 - Fetching data from PostgreSQL:

 Data from the `wikipedia_articles` table is fetched into a Pandas DataFrame.
 This data will be loaded into the *PGVector* collection.
-This step in not so efficient, since we are fetchign all the data from the `wikipedia_articles` into pandas...
+This step in not so efficient, since we are fetching all the data from the `wikipedia_articles` into pandas...

 ```python
 %%time